pantheon-systems/documentation/source/_docs/guides/getting-started/05-create-test-live.md

   This takes a few moments.

-2. Now click **Visit Test Site**.
-This will open your Test site in a new browser tab with the URL *test-YOURSITE.pantheonsite.io*.
+2. Now click **<span class="glyphicons glyphicons-new-window-alt" aria-hidden="true"></span> Visit Test Site**.
+This will open your Test site in a new browser tab with the URL `test-YOURSITE.pantheonsite.io`.

 3. Navigate back to your Site Dashboard, and click the **<span class="glyphicons glyphicons-cardio" aria-hidden="true"></span> Live** tab.
 Here again you need to create the environment.
 Do this now by clicking **Create Live Environment**.

-4. This time, while we wait, let’s navigate to **Workflows** .
-In the dropdown you’ll find your active workflow as well as those workflows we’ve completed to this point.
+4. This time, while we wait, let’s click on **Workflows <span class="glyphicons glyphicons-chevron-down" aria-hidden="true"></span>** In the dropdown you’ll find your active workflow as well as those workflows we’ve completed to this point.